 Freezer Friendly Recipes: Crumbed tuna and vegetable patties

 Fast and tasty these little patties are packed full of nutritious goodness and perfect for when kids are ready for an early meal after coming home from some school hungry and exhausted.
-So versatile, you can make them with or without the tuna, melt cheese on top or eat them hot or cold, these are an essential in the freezer friendly recipes repertoire
+So versatile, you can make them with or without the tuna, melt cheese on top or eat them hot or cold, these are essential in the freezer-friendly recipes repertoire

 Prep time: 15 minutes